 At the meat premise an MPI veterinarian will assess the health of each animal prior to slaughter.
 No animals which are sick, severely injured or who have medicine in their system are allowed to be killed for human consumption - New Zealand law prohibits it.

 It is expected that some animals will not be fit for transport and will have to be humanely euthanised on site and either sold for pet food or disposed of."

-Rejigit's previously stated opinion about the prospect of beef product slaughtered Mycoplasma bovis affected cattle entering the human food chain is now even more resolute.
+Rejigit is even more resolute in its previously stated opinion about the prospect of beef product slaughtered Mycoplasma bovis affected cattle entering the human food chain.